 MODULARITY

-The CMS should be based on a modular architecture that allows easy addition, modification and upgrading of individual ones, funkcionalnosti brez potrebe po razvoju po meri.
+The CMS should be based on a modular architecture that allows easy addition, modification and upgrading of individual ones, mainly with configuration and standard extension mechanisms, without interfering with the core of the system and without custom development for basic functional sets.
 The system must allow for rapid adaptation to changes and efficient management of substantive and functional sets.

 CENTRALIZATION

 The new solution should enable the management of all four websites within a single CMS instance (multi-site model).
-Centraliziran pristop bo urednikom omogočil enostavno delo, zmanjšal podvajanje vsebin ter olajšal nadzor nad kakovostjo in posodobitvami.
+A centralized approach is necessary for unified management of user rights, security policies, system updates, and content quality control.

 MULTILINGUALISM